VTrott/CommunityResourceMap/README.md

-# Community Resource Map
+# CommunityConnect

 A web application that helps people discover and access community resources in their area.
-Whether you're looking for food assistance, healthcare, housing support, or legal aid, this map connects you with verified local organizations and services.
+Whether you're looking for food assistance, healthcare, housing support, or legal aid, CommunityConnect connects you with verified local organizations and services.

 ## Product Overview

 **Problem**: Finding reliable community resources can be difficult, especially during times of need.
 Information is often scattered across multiple websites, outdated, or hard to discover.

-**Solution**: A centralized, searchable map of community resources with real-time information, user submissions, and community moderation.
+**Solution**: CommunityConnect provides a centralized, searchable map of community resources with real-time information, user submissions, and community moderation.

 ### Key Features